 The current direction of the tech industry is leading to a booming freelance industry.
 “Flexible talent” is becoming increasingly important as companies adapt to this digital era.
 Yoss explains how companies are hiring freelancers with expertise in tech so they can find the top talent for the job they need.
 This covers a wide variety of jobs, with Business.com listing tech jobs such software engineering and data science all being in high demand.
 Through this trend, we can see how AI promotes the creation of more jobs from the skilled freelance sector.
-This is because tech graduates and new job seekers will be more up-to-date with the latest AI trends.
+This is because tech graduates and new job seekers will be more up-to-date with the latest Artificial Intelligence trends.
 By the year 2027, freelancing is predicted to make up more than 50% of the U.S. workforce.
 It is not hard to see how AI expertise will be a key skill for that emerging workforce.

 AI Fills in the Demand For New Employees

 Entrepreneur states that there are currently more than seven million unfilled job positions in the U.S. This shows how companies currently need more employees just to stay on a “steady path to growth.”
 AI can fill in the gap where skilled employees are not currently available.
 Instead of replacing jobs, AI can sometimes ease employee workload.
-Rather than creating a job crisis, AI could solve the skill shortage that many companies are faced with.
+Rather than creating a job crisis, and it could solve the skill shortage that many companies are faced with.

 Artificial Intelligence has changed the future of work as we know it.
 However, the trends are definitely not what we expected.
 The types of jobs in demand have shifted, but the demand for human workers hasn’t decreased.
 It has also spurred employee development in the workplace, a change long sought by many.
 Moreover, AI has promoted job growth and has accelerated a generation of skilled people in the field of AI technology.